What is Your Favorite Animal?

-What has been on Earth since the dinosaurs, can grow up to 2 feet long, lives in Eastern United States streams and rivers and is so ugly, it is hard not to love?
+What has been on Earth since the dinosaurs?
+Grows over 2 feet long?
+Lives in Eastern United States streams and rivers and is so ugly, it is hard not to love?
 Hellbenders, of course!
 What the heck is a hellbender you might ask?
+Well, here are some cool hellbender facts.

-Here are some hellbender facts: also called snot otters, they are North America’s largest aquatic salamander and live as far north as New York and as far south as Alabama.
+Also called snot otters, they are North America’s largest aquatic salamander and live as far north as New York and as far south as Alabama.
 In all 16 states in which they are found, hellbenders are listed as threatened or endangered.
-But where you see one, you know the stream is healthy because they require extremely clean, fast moving water to live.
+But where you see one, you know the stream is healthy.
+They require extremely clean, fast-moving water in order to thrive.

 Our Experience with Hellbenders